Kaustix/MagicMirror/README.md

 ./debinstall
 ```

-Once installed, we need to configure kweb to launch in kiosk mode,
+Once installed, we need to configure kweb to launch in kiosk mode

 Go to 'Configuration' and Enable the following settings:

 - Enable Javascript